OpenEvalProject/evals/manuscripts/elife-68695/v2/manuscript.md

 ## Results

-## FMD is reduced in mice lacking ERα but unaffected by exogenous estrogens
+### FMD is reduced in mice lacking ERα but unaffected by exogenous estrogens

 In mice lacking ERα (see the scheme in Figure 1A), FMD was significantly reduced in resistance arteries isolated from male Esr1-/- mice compared to littermate Esr1+/+ mice (Figure 1B).
 Precontraction prior to FMD (Figure 1C) and arterial diameter (Figure 1D) were not significantly affected by the absence of ERα.
 Agonist-mediated endothelium-dependent (acetylcholine and insulin) and endothelium-independent (SNP) dilation were not significantly affected by the absence of ERα (Figure 1E–G).

 ![Figure 1.](https://cdn.elifesciences.org/articles/68695/elife-68695-fig1-v2.jpg)

 **Figure 1.:** FMD was measured in mesenteric resistance arteries isolated from male mice lacking ERα (Esr1-/-) and male wild-type littermates (Esr1+/+) (A).
 (B) FMD was determined in response to stepwise increases in luminal flow in male Esr1-/- and Esr1+/+ mice.
 (C) Precontraction with phenylephrine (Phe) before measurement of FMD.
 (D) Basal diameter of the arteries used for FMD measurment.
 Besides FMD, acetylcholine- (E), insulin- (F), and sodium nitroprusside- (SNP, G) mediated dilation was measured in mesenteric resistance arteries isolated from male Esr1-/- and Esr1+/+ mice.
 FMD was also measured in wild-type (WT) mice in the presence (20 min incubation) or absence of 17-β-estradiol (E2, 0.01 µmol/L, H), estetrol (E4, 1 µmol/L, H), ICI 182 780 (1 µmol/L, H) and the GPER antagonist G-36 (10 µM, I).
 (I) G-1 (10 µM)- and E2 (0.01 µM)-mediated dilation in the presence or absence of G-36 (1 µM).
 FMD was then measured in mesenteric arteries isolated from intact (K) and ovariectomized (OVX, L) female Esr1-/- and Esr1+/+ mice as well as in and uterine arteries from Esr1-/- and Esr1+/+ mice (M).
 Flow rate rate was 3, 6, 9, 12, 15, 30, and 50 µl/min corresponding to 0.8, 1.2, 2, 2.8, 4, 8, and 12 dyn/cm2.
 Means ± the SEM are shown (n = 7–18 mice per group).
 Two-way ANOVA for repeated measurements: p = 0.0072 (interaction: p < 0.0001, B), p = 0.0087 (interaction: p < 0.0001, K), p = 0.0030 (interaction: p < 0.0001, L), p = 0.0119 (interaction: 0.0107, M).
-NS: two-way ANOVA for repeated measurements, panel E to I. NS: Two-tailed Mann-Whitney test, panels C and D. See source data in Figure 1—source data 1.Figure 1—source data 1.Figure 1B—M.
+NS: two-way ANOVA for repeated measurements, panel E to I. NS: Two-tailed Mann-Whitney test, panels C and D. See source data in Figure 1—source data 1.

 To directly investigate the influence of estrogens on FMD, mesenteric resistance arteries isolated from male WT mice were incubated (20 min) with E2, which activates both membrane-associated and nuclear ERα, or with another natural estrogen, estetrol (E4), which activates only nuclear ERα (Abot et al., 2014).
 These exogenous estrogens did not affect FMD (Figure 1H).
 Furthermore, the estrogen receptor downregulator and GPER agonist fulvestrant (ICI-182780) (Meyer et al., 2010; Jacenik et al., 2016) did not alter FMD after 20 min of incubation with isolated arteries (Figure 1H).
 Similarly, the GPER antagonist G-36 did not alter FMD (Figure 1I) although G-36 inhibited the dilation induced by both E2 and the GPER agonist G-1 (Figure 1J).